 Once you find one that works for you, introduce new things a little... at ... a.... time and gauge the effects.

-The foods/drinks to avoid are notorious and easy to identify, the ones that benefit you while being palatable during this unusual phase are more of a challenge.
+The foods/drinks to avoid are notoriously known and easy to identify.
+The foods that benefit you while simultaneously being palatable during this unusual phase are more of a challenge to identify.

 - Artificial flavors